 Regular housekeeping practices have been implemented, including routine cleaning and disinfecting of work surfaces, equipment, tools and machinery, vehicles and areas in the campus environment, including classrooms, labs, restrooms, common areas, break rooms, lunch rooms, and meeting rooms daily.
 Self-care or personal employee responsibility may be utilized for frequent cleaning and disinfecting practices; conducted in high-touch areas, such as phones, keyboards, touch screens, controls, door handles, elevator panels, railings, copy machines, etc. as needed for personal safety.

 When it comes to your classes, the best way to find out if they'll be online or in person is to check "Delivery Method" when registering in eServices.
+In addition, check the NOTES section.
+You will learn a lot more specifics about how the class is being offered in the notes section.

 If the Delivery Method is blank, that means your class will be face-to-face or in person.